 Piloncillo began to be produced in Mexico at the start of the colonial era when the Spanish taught us to grow sugar cane.
 The arrival of this new crop also brought new techniques and tools for processing it.

-HOW IS PILONCILLO MADE?
+HOW IS Piloncillo MADE?

 HOW DOES PILONCILLO TASTE?

 The flavor is more complex than brown sugar—it’s delicious, a little smoky, and has notes of coffee, caramel, and even rum.
-For me, it’s a flavor that transports me to Mexico, to the village bakeries, and to the weekend breakfasts of my childhood.
+For me, it’s a flavor that transports me to Mexico, the village bakeries, and the weekend breakfasts of my childhood.

 In my house, we made pancakes for breakfast on Sundays, and instead of maple syrup, we served them with piloncillo syrup.